JosephSilber/bouncer/readme.md

 That's it.
 All roles and abilities will now be separately scoped for each section of your site.
 To fine-tune the extent of the scope, see [Customizing Bouncer's scope](#customizing-bouncers-scope).

-### I'm trying to run the migration, but I'm getting a SQL error that the "specified key was too long".
-What does that mean?
+### I'm trying to run the migration, but I'm getting a SQL error that the "specified key was too long"

 Starting with Laravel 5.4, the default database character set is now `utf8mb4`.
 If you're using older versions of some databases (MySQL below 5.7.7, or MariaDB below 10.2.2) with Larvel 5.4+, you'll get a SQL error when trying to create an index on a string column.
 To fix this, change Laravel's default string length in your `AppServiceProvider`: